 While writing this section, I definitely feel like procrastinating…Why?
-Because while researching this question, there were so many answers that I started to feel overwhelmed by the sheer volume of content.
+Because while researching this question, there were so many answers, I felt overwhelmed by the sheer volume of content.
 Feeling overwhelmed is definitely a reason why people procrastinate (I’m just off to get a coffee now).

 We all procrastinate for different reasons.
 Reflecting on why you procrastinate can help you to find strategies that are more suited to your situation.
 According to Dr Joseph Ferrari (2010), there are three types of procrastinators:

-THRILL SEEKERS: Some people believe that they work better under pressure and like the thrill or chaos that pushes them to finish a project.
-This is true for some people, they really do work better under pressure but for some, this is a slightly delusional idea that they tell themselves to avoid a task.
+THRILL SEEKERS: Some people believe they work better under pressure.
+They like the thrill and chaos.
+This pushes them to finish a project at the last minute.
+This is true for some people.
+They really do work better under pressure.
+But for some, this is a delusional idea that they tell themselves to avoid a task.
 Optimists also fall into this category of procrastinators as they believe a task won’t take as long as it does.

 AVOIDERS: Avoiders like to avoid anything uncomfortable or that causes anxiety.
 The reasons can include; a lack of confidence in the task, feeling overwhelmed (like me) or an inability to delay gratification (I want chocolate, right now!).